-A CSP's business shall be effectively directed or managed by persons who are of sufficiently good repute, possess sufficient knowledge and experience, commit sufficient time to perform their functions and be sufficiently experienced so as to ensure the sound and prudent management of the CSP.
+R3-6.1 A CSP's business shall be effectively directed or managed by persons who are of sufficiently good repute, possess sufficient knowledge and experience, commit sufficient time to perform their functions and be sufficiently experienced so as to ensure the sound and prudent management of the CSP.
 In the case of authorised individuals, said individuals are required to document all decisions taken.

-R3-62 The CSP shall:
+R3-6.2 The CSP shall:

-- establish, implement and maintain decision-making procedures and an İ. organisational structure which clearly and in a documented manner specifies reporting lines and allocates functions and responsibilities; - ensure that its staff is aware of the procedures which must be followed for ii. the proper discharge of their responsibilities; - establish, implement and maintain adequate internal control mechanisms iii. designed to secure compliance with decisions and procedures at all levels of the CSP: - employ personnel with the skills, knowledge and expertise necessary for the İV. discharge of responsibilities allocated to them; - establish, implement and maintain effective internal reporting and communication of information at all relevant levels of the CSP; - maintain adequate and orderly records of its business and internal organisation; and - ensure that the performance of multiple functions by its staff does not and is not likely to prevent those persons from discharging their particular function soundly, honestly and professionally.
+establish, implement and maintain decision-making procedures and an organisational structure which clearly and in a documented manner specifies reporting lines and allocates functions and responsibilities;

+- ii. ensure that its staff is aware of the procedures which must be followed for the proper discharge of their responsibilities; - iii. establish, implement and maintain adequate internal control mechanisms designed to secure compliance with decisions and procedures at all levels of the CSP; - iv. employ personnel with the skills, knowledge and expertise necessary for the discharge of responsibilities allocated to them; - v. establish, implement and maintain effective internal reporting and communication of information at all relevant levels of the CSP; - vi. maintain adequate and orderly records of its business and internal organisation; - vii. ensure that the performance of multiple functions by its staff does not and is not likely to prevent those persons from discharging their particular function soundly, honestly and professionally; and - viii. have documented alternative arrangements in relation to key function holders including but not limited to the compliance function.